 To find out if your property is impacted by the vegetation management laws, you can request free vegetation maps and property reports.
 The maps identify regional ecosystems, regulated vegetation including high-value regrowth, wetlands, watercourses, drainage features and essential habitat.

 If you have a certified PMAV, it is not affected by the laws introduced in 2018.
 However, you will have the option of converting vegetation mapped as Category X to Category A if you wish.

 Find out more about how to apply for a PMAV.

 The accepted development codes for fodder harvesting and managing Category C vegetation have been updated.
 You will need to make a new notification before clearing under these codes.

 The interim vegetation code for managing thickened vegetation has been removed.
 Landholders wishing to manage thickened vegetation on their property need to apply for a development approval.

-All remaining clearing codes will be updated in consultation with stakeholders.
+All remaining clearing codes will be reviewed and updated in consultation with stakeholders.